zaraharmon/zaraharmon.github.io/_pages/TalksPresentations.md

 ## Conference Presentations
 **Harmon, Z.**, Barak, L., Shafto, P., Edwards, J., & Feldman, N. (2021).
-The competition–compensation account of Developmental Language Disorder.
+The competition&ndash;compensation account of Developmental Language Disorder.
 Poster presented at the 62<sup>nd</sup> Annual Meeting of the Psychonomic Society.

 Barak, L., **Harmon, Z.**, Feldman, N., Edwards, J., & Shafto, P. (2021).
 A Computational analysis oflanguage delay and intervention.
 Talk presented at BUCLD 46.

 **Harmon, Z.**, Barak, L., Shafto, P., Edwards, J., & Feldman, N. (2021).
-Making Heads or Tails of it: A CompetitionCompensation Account of Morphological Deficits in Language Impairment.
+Making Heads or Tails of it: A Competition&ndash;Compensation Account of Morphological Deficits in Language Impairment.
 Poster presented at the 43<sup>rd</sup> Annual Conference of the Cognitive Science Society.

 **Harmon, Z.**, Barak, L., Shafto, P., Edwards, J., & Feldman, N. (2021).
 The role of novelty inaccounting formorphological deficits of children with Developmental Language Disorder: A computational modelingstudy.
 Poster presented at the 41<sup>st</sup> Annual, Virtual Symposium on Research in Child Language Disorders.